jroachgolf84/astronomer-panel-interview/README.md

  (locally) by running the command `astro dev start`.
 After about a minute, my default web browser opened to `localhost:8080`, and I was able to log into the Airflow UI.
 Success!

-After each of the four DAGs outlined in the requirements were written and tested, the example DAG artifacts were removed from this repository.
+Update: After each of the four DAGs outlined in the requirements were written and tested, the example DAG artifacts were removed from this repository.
 There were a few places that needed to be cleaned up; both in the `dags/` directory, as well as in the `tests/` directory.